Research

 Full-Time Mothers, Part-time Workers (with Ludovica Ciasullo and Martina Uccioli)

-Selected project for VisitINPS scholars program.
+Selected project for VisitINPS Fellowship on gender inequalities.

 Policy Work and Other Writing